 Prostate cancer is one of the most common cancers among men, but the good news is – it’s also one of the most successfully treated through both conventional and holistic prostate cancer treatment.
 Prostate cancer develops in the walnut-shaped gland that is responsible for producing semen and transporting sperm.
 Many men, and some women, question, can prostate cancer spread?.
 Although it’s not always the case, this type of cancer is typically slow-growing.
 It lingers in the prostate gland without spreading or causing major damage.

-However, if prostate cancer is left untreated, it will eventually destroy the prostate and spread to local and distant organs.
+However, if prostate cancer is left untreated, it will eventually destroy the prostate tissue and spread to local and distant organs.
 The best thing you can do is be proactive, take control of your health, and be familiar with any changes going on in your body.
 With that said, regular checkups are important, but you can also do this yourself.
 If you’re wondering how to check for prostate cancer at home, the best thing you can do is know what symptoms to look for, and stay knowledgeable about what the four stages of prostate cancer are.

 When you’re checking for prostate cancer, it’s important to know the symptoms.
 When you’re aware of the signs, prostate cancer can be caught early.
-Because prostate cancer doesn’t typically show signs early on, this particular cancer is typically found through PSA blood test or digital rectal exams.
+Because prostate cancer doesn’t typically show signs early on, prostate cancer testing typically involves a PSA blood test or digital rectal exams.

 But, there are typically five major warning signs of prostate cancer; however, as cancer progresses, symptoms typically involve the urinary system.
-Because the prostate is located close to the urethra and bladder, symptoms might include 1 :
+Because the prostate is located close to the urethra and bladder, symptoms might include: